Skip to content

 Hugo Spritz vs. Other Spritzes

-The spritz family includes several variations, each with its own character:
+The spritz family has several variations, each with its own character:

 Hugo Spritz: Floral, minty, light.
 Built on elderflower liqueur.